A cultural food festival 65,000 years in the making

 Taste the unique flavours of Kakadu

-At Kakadu, we’ve enjoyed bush food for thousands of generations.
+At Kakadu we’ve enjoyed bush food for thousands of generations.
 Now we invite you to join us.

-Want to know more?
+Want to find out more?

 Get the inside word on Australia’s top Indigenous food festival.

 Enter your email address below and click “subscribe”.